> Sustainability > Sustainable Governance > Climate Change Response

 Allow flexible adjustment for employees' attendance, while there should be adequate personnel for key roles.

-Chronic risk
+Chronic risk Long-term

 1. Increase in average temperature leads to increase in locations of operations energy usage, resulting in year-on-year increase in energy costs.